 IC: Easily Mistaken for Other Conditions

-Because IC can be easily confused with other health conditions, it
+Because interstitial cystitis (IC) can be easily confused with other health conditions,

 - Recurrent urinary tract infections (UTIs)